rianAnugrah/hono-amane/INSPECTION_APPROVAL.md

 1. Create a new inspection
 2. Add assets to the inspection
 3. Sign as Lead (if you have lead permissions)
+4. Note that status remains "in_progress" and PDF is not yet available
-4. Sign as Head (if you have head permissions)
+5. Sign as Head (if you have head permissions)
+6. Verify that status automatically changes to "completed"
+7. Confirm PDF download button appears
-5. Generate PDF to verify signature inclusion
+8. Generate PDF to verify signature inclusion
-6. Test signature removal functionality
+9. Test signature removal functionality (status should revert to "in_progress")

 ## Security Considerations